Skip to Main Content

 Items found here include:

-• Physical copies of the Picket, the student newspaper
+• Physical copies of the Picket, the student newspaper and other student or departmental publications

 • Photographs related to Shepherd students, faculty, buildings, and events